risc0/risc0-ethereum/steel/README.md

-# RISC Zero Ethereum View Call Proofs Library
+# Steel - Ethereum View Calls in RISC Zero

 > ***WARNING***: This library is still in its experimental phase and under active development.
 Production use is not recommended until the software has matured sufficiently.

-In the realm of Ethereum and smart contracts, obtaining data directly from the blockchain without altering its state—known as "view calls"—is a fundamental operation.
+In the realm of Ethereum and smart contracts, obtaining data directly from the blockchain without altering its state—known as "view calls" — are a fundamental operation.
 Traditionally, these operations, especially when it comes to proving and verifying off-chain computations, involve a degree of complexity: either via proof of storage mechanisms requiring detailed knowledge of slot indexes, or via query-specific circuit development.

 In contrast, this library abstracts away these complexities, allowing developers to query Ethereum's state by just defining the Solidity method they wish to call.
-To demonstrate a simple instance of using the view call library, let's consider a basic yet common blockchain operation: querying the balance of an ERC-20 token for a specific address.
+To demonstrate a simple instance of using the view call library, let's consider possibly the most common view call: querying the balance of an ERC-20 token for a specific address.
 You can find the full example [here](../examples/erc20/README.md).

 ## Guest Code

 Here is a snippet of the [relevant code](../examples/erc20/methods/guest/src/main.rs) of the guest:

 ```rust